snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step5.md

 The heat transfer coefficient in the bottom reflector is (somewhat arbitrarily) set to $2 \times 10^4$ W/m$^3$-K.

+For the pressure drop in the bottom reflector, we assume that the bottom reflector is made up of pipes if diameter $0.1$ m.
+The pressure drop in these pipes is estimated using the Churchill correlation that is available in Pronghorn via the `FunctorChurchillDragCoefficients` object:

+!listing htgr/generic-pbr-tutorial/step5.i block=drag_bottom_reflector

+The `multipliers` parameter makes the pressure drop in the x-direction much larger than in the y-direction modeling a pipe oriented along the y-direction.

 Some materials based on correlations pick up a characteristic length as parameter `characteristic_length`.
 The characteristic length is usually different in different parts of the model so it is good practice to set it using `PiecewiseByBlockFunctorMaterial`.

 !listing htgr/generic-pbr-tutorial/step5.i block=characteristic_length

-Currently, we only set the characteristic length to realistic values in the pebble bed because that is where we use empirical correlations.
+Currently, we only set the characteristic length in the pebble bed and bottom reflector because that is where we use empirical correlations.

 ## Postprocessors